Ofloxacin, 400 mg 10 pcs

 Indications

-– infections of the abdomen and biliary tract;
+– infections of the abdominal cavity and biliary tract;

-– infections of the kidneys of the urinary tract of the prostate urethra (including gonococcal
+– infections of the kidneys, urinary tract, prostate gland, urethra (including gonococcal ones);

 – infections of the pelvic organs;